Athletic Bilbao: Iribar and the first UEFA final

-The 1970s were not much better, with only another single Copa del Rey win in 1973.
-In December 1976, before a game against Real Sociedad, Iribar and Sociedad captain Inaxio Kortabarria carried out the Ikurriña, the Basque flag, and placed it ceremonially on the centre-circle – this was the first public display of the flag since the death of Francisco Franco.
-In 1977, the club reached the final of the UEFA Cup, only losing on away goals to Juventus.
-By then the Franco regime also ended and the club reverted to using the name Athletic.
+The 1970s were not much better, with only another single Copa del Generalísimo win in 1973.
+In December 1976, before a game against Real Sociedad, Iribar and Sociedad captain Inaxio Kortabarria carried out the Ikurriña (the Basque nationalist flag), and placed it ceremonially on the centre-circle – this was the first public display of the flag since the death of Francisco Franco.
+By then the Franco regime had also ended and the club reverted to using the name Athletic.
+In 1977, the club reached the final of the UEFA Cup after eliminating teams like AC Milan or FC Barcelona, among others, and only losing on away goals to Juventus.
+They also reached the Copa del Rey final, which they lost to Real Betis on penalties (Iribar missed the decisive one, which gave the Sevillians the victory), and reached third position in LaLiga.
+Despite these defeats, this is remembered as one of the best teams in the history of Athletic Bilbao, which included historical players of the club such as Iribar, Rojo, Guisasola, Alexanko, Goikoetxea, Irureta, Dani or Carlos (last player to win the Pichichi Trophy with the club).